visaplan/visaplan.tools/README.rst

   - functions related to date and/or time calculations

+- ``words`` module:

+  - A `head` function to extract the first N characters *or* words, trying to avoid breaking words (strictly heuristically, for now).

 Documentation
 -------------

 The modules are documented by doctests.
 Apart from this, we don't have real user documentation yet (sorry).

+Some of the docstrings are written in German.

 Installation